The Cartels and Leniency Review: Greece

 The HCC often cites in its reasoning the relevant EU court judgments and infringement decisions made by the European Commission and other NCAs.

 Jurisdictional limitations, affirmative defences and exemptions

-The Competition Act applies to all restrictions of competition that affect or might affect the Greek market, even if such restrictions are due to agreements or concerted practices between undertakings implemented or entered into outside Greece, and even if such undertakings have no establishment in Greece.
-Hence, undertakings domiciled outside Greece can be investigated and fined, as long as they have entered into anticompetitive agreements or practices that might have an effect on the national market.
+The Competition Act applies to all restrictions of competition that affect or might affect the Greek market, even if the restrictions are because of agreements or concerted practices between undertakings implemented or entered into outside Greece, and even if the undertakings have no establishment in Greece; hence, undertakings domiciled outside Greece can be investigated and fined, as long as they have entered into anticompetitive agreements or practices that might have an effect on the national market.

 ii Affirmative defences and exemptions